mmolosay/DataLayerCommunication/README.md

 ### `:app:wearable`
 Android application for wearable devices, like watches.
 Requests data from handheld app.

+### `:presentation:shared`
+UI-related components, common for both apps, like some string resources and launcher icon.

 ### `:di`
 Dependency Injection to be used by application modules.